pictograms.info

 Discussion

+The examples shown above are only a small selection from the wide range of pictograms for Waiting Room or Waiting Area.
 Regarding the variety of pictograms available, a few elements appear quite consistently in almost all designs: one or two seated persons and a clock face overhead.

-In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be sufficiently comprehensable with a comprehension score of 87.8 (Eco-Mo Foundation, 2001).
+In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be sufficiently comprehensible with a comprehension score of 87.8 (Eco-Mo Foundation, 2001).
 Among Chinese respondents a similar pictogram reached a comprehension score of about 77 (An & Chan, 2017).

 The pictogram labeled as NS 1980 above was selected by 60 % of the respondents asked to indicate which sign to follow when looking for a waiting room (data from a Matching Test with a set of 29 symbols by Zwaga & Boersema, 1983).
 A significant number of respondents selected the pictograms for Coffee Shop and Restaurant, places one possibly could prefer when waiting.